How to find out what CMS a website uses

 This post will help you answer just that question.

-Or do you already know the CMS and wonder if it’s the right one?
-Find out:
+Do you already know the CMS and wonder if it’s the right fit for you?
+Find out with our checklist:

 The WordPress trick